lizhuoq/land_surface_time_series/README.md

 )
 ```
 ## Conclusion
 You are now ready to start using LSTS.
-For more detailed instructions and, refer to our paper(under review).
+For more detailed instructions, refer to our paper(under review).
 If you have any questions, please feel free to contact us.